-The modern German legal system is composed of public law, which regulates the relations between citizens and the state, and civil law, which regulates the relations between two people or companies.
+The modern German legal system is composed of public law, which regulates the relationships between citizens and the state, and civil law, which regulates the relationships between two people or companies.

 4.2.
 Legal systems

-The nature of the cases and the amounts of monies owed divide court jurisdiction.
-The scheme below is a simplified extract of the German jurisdiction, usually applicable for cases regarding outstanding money.
+The nature of the cases and the amounts of money owed divide court jurisdiction.
+The following scheme is a simplified extract of the German jurisdiction, usually applicable to cases regarding outstanding money.
 You (the plaintiff) are not required to be represented by a registered attorney before a local court (for claims up to EUR 5,000), although professional legal representation is mandatory before any other court.

 4.3.
 Required documents

-In order to apply a legal dunning procedure, we require copies of the contracts, invoices, and statements indicating the payments and credit notes that have been paid against the outstanding monies.
+In order to apply a legal dunning procedure, we require copies of the contracts, invoices, and statements indicating the payments and credit notes that have been made for the outstanding monies.

 4.4.
 Legal dunning procedures

-This type of proceedings is only applicable for monetary debts where the debtors are traceable.
+This type of proceedings is only applicable to monetary debts where the debtors are traceable.
 The Berlin-Wedding court is responsible for non-German clients, whilst various competent local courts are responsible for German cases.
-Inorder to obtain an enforceable judgment by legal dunning procedure, first the court order (Mahnbescheid”) and second the enforcement order (“Vollstreckungsbescheid”) need to be applied one after another and served on the debtor within the time frames stipulated in the German Civil Process Law.
+In order to obtain an enforceable judgment by legal dunning procedure, first, the court order (“Mahnbescheid”) and, second, the enforcement order (“Vollstreckungsbescheid”) need to be applied one after another and served on the debtor within the time frames stipulated in the German Civil Process Law.
 The debtor can appeal during both stages.
 That would transfer the dunning procedure into a regular lawsuit procedure.